fleetdm/fleet/.github/ISSUE_TEMPLATE/z-new-project.md

 > TODO: A sentence or two describing the high level goal for this project

+### Estimated release date

+> TODO: When we expect to release some or all of these improvements

 ### Steps

 - I. Drafting
-  - [x] High-level goals, due date set
+  - [x] High-level goals, estimated release date set
   - [x] GitHub issue
   - [ ] Consider impact to UX/DX, talk to users
   - [ ] **If applicable:** Visual design